rafa1510/rafa1510/README.md

 ### Hi there 👋
+Hi!
+My name is Rafael Cestti but you can call me Rafa 🙂 Welcome to my profile!

+I am from Miami currently studying Finance at Florida International University, however I am transitioning to the tech industry and planning to get a Computer Science degree in the future.

+Currently learning web development through resources like The Odin Project and Harvard's CS50, and in this profile you'll be able to see all my public projects.
+Feel free to reach out!
 <!--
 **rafaelcestti/rafaelcestti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.